 Who we are

-Crispin Balfour practices as a Lacanian Analyst and Group-analytic Psychotherapist and is based in Hataitai, Wellington, Aotearoa/New Zealand.
-He is a Member of the School of the International Forums in the Lacanian Field and is currently representative of the English-speaking zone to the College of Representatives to the School.
+Crispin Balfour practices as a Psychoanalyst and Group Analyst based in Hataitai, Wellington, Aotearoa/New Zealand.
+He is a Member of the Forum of Aotearoa New Zealand and a Member of the School of the International Forums in the Lacanian Field.
+He is currently (2025-2026) Representative of the English-speaking Zone to the College of Representatives to the School.

-Crispin has over twenty-five years of working in the field and is an experienced Registered Psychotherapist (PBANZ) and member of the New Zealand Association of Psychotherapists (NZAP) with a Certificate of Advanced Clinical Practice.
+Crispin has over thirty years of working in the field and is also an experienced Registered Psychotherapist and member of the Association of Psychotherapists of Aotearoa New Zealand with a Certificate of Advanced Clinical Practice.

-In 2006 he completed an Introductory Course in Group Analysis and has conducted psychotherapy groups since 2007.
-He has pursued his own personal analyses which has been central to his training.
+In 2006 he completed an Introductory Course in Group Analysis and has conducted group-analytic groups since 2007.

 Jacqueline Williams is based in Wellington, Aotearoa/New Zealand.
-She in in Formation as a Lacanian Analyst and is a member of the International Forums of the Lacanian Field.
+She practices as a Psychoanalyst and is a Member of the International Forums of the Lacanian Field.
 Dr Williams is a dual citizen and is licensed as a Clinical Psychologist in California and New York.
 She provides telehealth services internationally and has a psychoanalytic practice locally in Hataitai.

 Dr Williams has extensive experience in emergency psychiatric assessment, crisis stabilization, inpatient psychiatric care, addiction treatment, and oncology support services.
 She has a doctoral degree in clinical psychology from Pacifica Graduate Institute in California and holds a master’s degree from Yale University.
 She was trained in contemporary psychoanalytic psychotherapy during her clinical internship at the Wright Institute in Los Angeles and did her postdoctoral work in rural Alaska working in tribal health.